-The mechanisms and regulations for tax collection policies have been regulated in such a way as to how much tax or tribute must be paid from the public to the King.
+The mechanisms and rules for tax collection policies have been regulated in such a way as to how much tax or tribute must be paid from the people of Majapahit to the King.
 This does not only concern the percentage of tax or tribute collection, but it also covers the limits of tax exemption and tax collector officers and the collection system.
-In doing when the time of collection is based on when a subordinate area experiences the harvest period of the natural wealth contained in the subordinate area of the kingdom so that sometimes the time for depositing the tax collection varies from one area to another.